microsoft/fast/packages/web-components/fast-foundation/src/tree-view/tree-view.spec.md

 ![](./images/tree-view.png)

-The tree view has no named slots or parts - it has a default slot for tree items.
+The tree view has no named slots or parts - it has a named slot "item" for tree items.

 Flat tree:
 ```html